 - When you submit your application, you will receive a confirmation email.
 Once you've submitted it, you won't be able to edit your application.

-- Grantees will be notified in April.
+- Grantees will be notified in mid-May.
 Even if you aren't awarded a grant, we will still send you a notification letting you know.

 What are you looking for in an application?

 Submissions are judged based on multiple criteria, but we do have a few tips: